Desserts alcohol – 5 desserts to avoid if you are alcohol-free

-You sort of get the idea so keep your eyes peeled for a selection of desserts that’s delivered to the table as there maybe a few of these in there.
+You get the idea, so keep your eyes peeled for a selection of desserts delivered to the table as there may be a few of these in there.

 Number One Cheese Board with liquor

-Now this is a new one but some restaurants are bringing out cheese, biscuit and the rest but then include a free small port or liquor to go with it.
-It can be slightly off-putting and before you realize you don’t touch alcohol, you could “down” the side drink without thinking!
+This is a new one, but some restaurants bring out cheese, biscuit and the rest but then include a free small port or liquor to go with it.
+It can be slightly off-putting, and before you realize you don’t touch alcohol, you could “down” the side drink without thinking!

 They then bring the bottle and tip you up.
 This is done by lots of restaurants to build trust with the diners and say thank you.

-Of course, it’s a lovely thing to do but I have seen people down it only to then realize they are drinking alcohol and should not have that level of alcohol in their blood because they are driving.
+Of course, it’s a lovely thing to do, but I have seen people down it only to realize they are drinking alcohol and should not have that alcohol level in their blood because they are driving.

-In some cases they actually leave the bottle on the table for you to help yourself.
-So before you realize you have been alcohol free all through the meal then you are downing the most alcohol steeped content there is.
+In some cases, they actually leave the bottle on the table for you to help yourself.
+So before you realize you have been alcohol-free all through the meal, you are downing the most alcohol steeped content.

-So the best advice is been aware of desserts alcohol and if you don’t care of course enjoy!
+So the best advice is to be aware of desserts alcohol, and if you don’t care, of course, enjoy!

-Before I depress you about desserts’ alcohol remember there are plenty out there that are fine to eat from pancakes, ice cream and or course apple pie.
-As you may know fruit based desserts’ may have a trace of alcohol but then again so does orange juice.
+Before I depress you about desserts’ alcohol, remember there are plenty out there that are fine to eat from pancakes, ice cream and of course, apple pie.
+As you may know, fruit-based desserts’ may have a trace of alcohol, but then again, so does orange juice.

-There is however a trend to make more desserts’ alcohol orientated and with that comes the feeling of being more lavish.
-As my story proves, it can be the wrong call especially if it is not probably labeled in food stores.
+There is, however, a trend to make more desserts’ alcohol orientated and with that comes the feeling of being more lavish.
+As my story proves, it can be the wrong call, especially if it is not probably labelled in food stores.

-There is some good news: alcohol free essence is now available online and it is becoming a bit easy to get hold of.
+There is some good news: alcohol-free essence is now available online and is becoming a bit easy to get hold of.

-Heilala Alcohol Free Vanilla with Vanilla Bean Seeds – Hand-Selected & Ethically Sourced in The South Pacific is getting great reviews and is a good alternative for desserts’ and also additions to coffee.
+Heilala Alcohol-Free Vanilla with Vanilla Bean Seeds – Hand-Selected & Ethically Sourced in The South Pacific is getting great reviews and is a good alternative for desserts and additions to coffee.
 All-natural so glycerin mixed with Vanilla Bean Extractions, Water, Vanilla Bean Seeds.
-Its ideal for adding to desserts and a vegan and vegetarian friendly option
+It’s ideal for adding to desserts and a vegan and vegetarian-friendly option

-Have you ever eaten desserts’ alcohol without knowing and do you find alcohol taking over the dessert menu?
-I would love to hear your stories and of course any alternatives that you want t0 suggest.
-Its the community here that makes the blog.
-Leave a message below and I always respond.
+Have you ever eaten desserts’ alcohol without knowing, and do you find alcohol taking over the dessert menu?
+I would love to hear your stories and, of course, any alternatives that you want t0 to suggest.
+It’s the community here that makes the blog.
+I was hoping you could leave a message below, and I always respond.

-I eat a big alcohol free cream cake after writing this and had a big portion of ice cream in the restaurant.
+After writing this and had a big portion of ice cream in the restaurant, I eat a big alcohol-free cream cake after writing.
 Although the waiter still asked me if I would like a liqueur to go with it!